usmasyy/lab-finders-MAP/readme.txt

-# Lab Locator - Medical Laboratory Finder in Wah Cantt 🏥
+# Lab Locator - Medical Laboratory Finder 🏥

 ## Overview
 Lab Locator is a powerful web-based application that helps users find and connect with medical laboratories in Wah Cantt, Pakistan.
 The platform features real-time mapping, advanced filtering, and comprehensive laboratory information to streamline the process of finding medical testing facilities.